-Opioids are powerful natural and man-made drugs.
-Opioids include heroin, oxycodone, hydrocodone, morphine, codeine, and fentanyl.
-Many of these drugs are used as pain relievers, but they also can be addictive.
-They can be deadly if taken in high doses, taken in combination with other drugs, or given to someone with certain pre-existing medical conditions.
+Opioids are powerful natural and man-made drugs like heroin, oxycodone, hydrocodone, morphine, codeine, and fentanyl.
+Many are used as pain relievers, but they can be addictive.
+They can also be deadly if taken in high doses, taken in combination with other drugs, or given to people with certain pre-existing medical conditions.
 The misuse and abuse of opioids is a public health crisis (PDF) in Wisconsin.
 Addressing this crisis is a priority of Governor Scott Walker and the Department of Health Services.

-Death and disability from the misuse and abuse of opioids in Wisconsin can be reduced through learning more about these drugs, their impacts, and ways to protect and promote health and safety.
+Death and disability from the misuse and abuse of opioids can be reduced through learning more about these drugs, their impacts, and ways to protect and promote health and safety.

 What are prescription opioids?